psycedelicAI/high-security-facility-concept/FAQ.md

 - zones are meaningful trust boundaries
 - privilege is separate from identity
 - degraded operations are explicitly modeled
-- reviewability is treated as part of security
+- reviewability is part of security
 - signaling semantics are preserved
 - survivability and passive fire resilience are included in the wider model